Beijing Great Wall in snow

 Badaling Great Wall is about 80 kilometers from downtown Beijing.
 Here are your options:

-• By Train: Take the S2 train from Beijing North Railway Station to Badaling Railway Station.
-The train ride takes about 1.5 hours.
+• By High-speed Train: Take the high-speed train from Beijing Qinghe Railway Station to Badaling Great Wall Railway Station.
+The train ride takes about half a hour.

 • By Bus: Bus 877 from Deshengmen Bus Station goes directly to Badaling.
 The journey takes about 1.5 hours.